 How a House Keeps People on Message Around the World.

 It looks as simple as a house drawn by a child.
-But small and large corporations worldwide use the Message House as a cost-free but powerful tool to improve communications.
+But small and large corporations, nonprofits and governments worldwide use the Message House as a cost-free but powerful tool to improve communications.

 Sometime in 2016, Andrew King realized that his colleagues at a Tanzanian accelerator for social entrepreneurs did indeed have a sense of purpose and mission, but that this sense seemed different, in varying degrees, to each of them.
 So King turned to something that looked like a page from a children’s drawing book.
 As a matter of fact, it literally was a page, with the drawing of a house on it.
 The image contained a roof section, three rooms, and a foundation.